-Written for Fandango’s One-Word Challenge (FOWC) – conspicuous
+Written for Fandango’s One-Word Challenge (FOWC) – dogged

-Written for Fandango’s One-Word Challenge (FOWC) – pristine
+This was my sad attempt at Fandango’s One-Word Challenge (FOWC) – preponderance